N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 `^setmode=MODE666 --transparent$ ~@#:
 `

-'tis funny you're the broken one: and i'm the only one to make you say it.
+'tis funny you're the broken one: & i'm the only 1 to make you say it.
 ---

 #### But